crushlovely/exceptionally_beautiful/README.md

 ## Usage With `rescue_from`

-If you're using Rails' `rescue_from` functionality, you can still use Exceptionally Beautiful:
+Using Rails' `rescue_from` in your controllers?
+You can use Exceptionally Beautiful's error handler there too:

 ``` ruby
 class ApplicationController < ActionController::Base